Frederick Barbarossa: Second Crusade

-Conrad III attempted to lead the army overland across Anatolia.
-Finding this too difficult in the face of constant Turkish attacks near Dorylaeum, he turned back.
+Conrad III attempted to lead the army across Anatolia but finding this too difficult in the face of constant Turkish attacks near Dorylaeum, decided to turn back.
 The rearguard was subsequently annihilated.
 Conrad sent Frederick ahead to inform King Louis VII of France of the disaster and ask for help.
 The two armies, French and German, then advanced together.
-When Conrad fell ill at Christmas in Ephesus, he returned to Constantinople by ship with his main followers, including Frederick.

-With Byzantine ships and money, the German army left Constantinople on 7 March 1148 and arrived in Acre on 11 April.
+When Conrad fell ill around Christmas in Ephesus, he returned to Constantinople by ship with his personal retinue, which included Frederick.
+With Byzantine ships and money, the German army once again left Constantinople on 7 March 1148 and arrived in Acre on 11 April.
 After Easter, Conrad and Frederick visited Jerusalem, where Frederick was impressed by the charitable works of the Knights Hospitaller.
-He took part in the council that was held at Palmarea on 24 June, where it was decided to attack Damascus.
+He took part in the council of Acre on 24 June, where a decision was reached that the crusaders would attack Damascus.

-The Siege of Damascus (24–28 July) lasted a mere five days and ended in ignominious defeat.
+The Siege of Damascus (24–28 July) lasted a mere five days and ended in failure.
 Gilbert of Mons, writing fifty years later, recorded that Frederick "prevailed in arms before all others in front of Damascus".
 On 8 September, the German army sailed out of Acre.
 On the route home, Conrad III and Frederick stopped in Thessaloniki where they swore oaths to uphold the treaty that Conrad had agreed with Emperor Manuel I Komnenos the previous winter.
 This treaty obligated the Germans to attack King Roger II of Sicily in cooperation with the Byzantines.
 After confirming the treaty, Frederick was sent ahead to Germany.
 He passed through Bulgaria and Hungary and arrived in Germany in April 1149.

 Election

 When Conrad died in February 1152, only Frederick and the prince-bishop of Bamberg were at his deathbed.
-Both asserted afterwards that Conrad had, in full possession of his mental powers, handed the royal insignia to Frederick and indicated that Frederick, rather than Conrad's own six-year-old son, the future Frederick IV, Duke of Swabia, succeed him as king.
+Both asserted afterwards that Conrad had, in full possession of his mental faculties, handed the royal insignia to Frederick and indicated that he, rather than Conrad's own six-year-old son, the future Frederick IV, Duke of Swabia, succeed him as king.
 Frederick energetically pursued the crown and at Frankfurt on 4 March 1152 the kingdom's princely electors designated him as the next German king.
 He was crowned King of the Romans at Aachen several days later, on 9 March 1152.
-Frederick's father was from the Hohenstaufen family, and his mother was from the Welf family, the two most powerful families in Germany.
-The Hohenstaufens were often called Ghibellines, which derives from the Italianized name for Waiblingen castle, the family seat in Swabia; the Welfs, in a similar Italianization, were called Guelfs.